 A permanent protection order may be obtained against a person once an interim, temporary, or final protective order has been made against them under the following conditions:

-- The abuse that resulted in the issuing of the protection order was committed by the individual who was found guilty and given a minimum 5-year prison sentence AND who has completed at least 12 months of their sentence;
+- The individual who committed the abuse, which led to the issuance of the protection order, was found guilty and received a minimum 5-year prison sentence.
+This individual has now served at least 12 months of their sentence;

 What happens if the restraining order is violated?

 Call the police immediately if the respondent calls you or continues to harass you.
-Respondents who disobey orders may be charged with misdemeanors and punished with fines of up to $500 or jail terms of up to 90 days if they are found guilty.
-The penalties are enhanced for a second and subsequent offense of violating the protective order.
+If respondents disobey orders, the court may charge them with misdemeanors and impose fines of up to $500 or jail terms of up to 90 days if they are found guilty.
+The court will impose enhanced penalties for a second or subsequent offense of violating the protective order.

 You can think about requesting contempt of court if the respondent disobeys the Protective Order by failing to pay the mandatory Emergency Family Maintenance.
-If you petition for contempt, there will be a hearing, and if the judge decides that the respondent has broken the terms of the Order, the respondent will be required to pay what he or she owes you in Emergency Family Maintenance.
+If you petition for contempt, the court will hold a hearing.
+If the judge finds that the respondent has violated the terms of the Order, the judge will require the respondent to pay you any Emergency Family Maintenance owed.
 The judge may issue a wage withholding order that is both immediate and ongoing.

 Can you modify a restraining order?